Tuesday, December 8, 2020

 Suggested donation: $5 for students, $10 for community members.

-Due to the COVID-19 pandemic, the St. Kate's Empty Bowls Project has gone virtual this spring.
-Students are home and engaged in non-clay projects that support our project, while also organizing a virtual soup social event.
-Our annual Soup Socials have become an important community builder on campus.
+Due to the COVID-19 pandemic, the St. Kate's Empty Bowls Project went virtual in May 2020.
+Students were home and engaged in non-clay projects to support the project, while also organizing a virtual soup social event.
+Annual Soup Socials have become an important community builder at St. Kate's.
 When asked how they wanted to proceed with the project, students decided to remain focused on supporting Open Arms through community building and the “social” aspect of Empty Bowls luncheons.
-They have designed simultaneous “live” events on both Facebook and Instagram (handle: @stkateemptybowls), where they will share videos and stories about their work on the St. Kate’s Empty Bowls Project.
-Please join us on Friday, May 1 at noon and 5 pm to participate in our Virtual Soup Socials!
+They designed simultaneous “live” events on both Facebook and Instagram, where they shared stories about their work on the St. Kate’s Empty Bowls Project.
+Check out the video below to learn more about this virtual edition of the Empty Bowls Project.

 Learn more: St. Kate's Empty Bowls Project has provided collaborations between St. Catherine University's Art and Art history Dpartment, the Clay Club and other disciplines on campus.
 Joshua Haringa’s Communications class produced this video to share the story of this unique, social justice project.